dwinter/rentrez_ms/winter.md

 mirrors that of EUtils, with each of these endpoints represented by a core function that has arguments named to match those used in the API documentation (Table \\ref{tab:core-ends}).
-The most important arguments to the R functions are documented, and each if help pages contain a reference to the relevant section of the  EUtils documentation.
+The most important arguments to the R functions are documented, and each help page contains a reference to the relevant section of the EUtils documentation.

 \\begin{table}[]
 \\centering